 Virginia Woolf and English Romanticism (Bucknell University Press)

-and I'm No Angel: The Blonde in Film and Fiction, which was published
+and I'm No Angel: The Blonde in Film and Fiction (University of Virginia Press, 2006).

 English and East European literatures, Romanticism, and contemporary literary